- Clinical science

 - Topical or suppository analgesia (e.g., lidocaine)

-- Topical anti‑inflammatory (e.g., hydrocortisone, especially with pruritus, but no longer than 1 week), but NSAIDS should be avoided
+- Topical anti‑inflammatory (e.g., hydrocortisone, especially with pruritus, but no longer than 1 week)

 - Topical antispasmodic agents (e.g., nitroglycerin)

-- Indications: all internal hemorrhoids with persistent symptoms despite conservative treatment or grade III internal hemorrhoids
+- Indications: all internal hemorrhoids with symptoms persisting despite conservative treatment and grade III internal hemorrhoids

 - Rubber band ligation (RBL)